-- 1.1 The report informs the Committee of the consultation results received to the review of the Sexual Entertainment Venues Licensing Policy. - 1.2 It asks the Committee to recommend that the Executive on 23 October approve the Policy as consulted upon in Appendix 1.
+- 1.1 The report informs the Committee of the consultation results received to the review of the Sexual Entertainment Venues Licensing Policy. - 1.2 It asks the Committee to recommend that the Executive on 26 October approves the Policy as consulted upon in Appendix 1.